BotPit

 • The macro cast itself can speak — instead of personas just citing The VIX, eventually The VIX fires her own commentary line on her watch page when fear spikes.
 Each character becomes her own mini-channel.

 • More characters? — VIX, DXY, gold cover the three classical macro forces.
 If real cross-asset relevance emerges (10-year yields?
 ETH/BTC ratio as risk-on/risk-off signal?), more residents can join the cast.
+(Update: the 10-year yield did join — The Long Bond, the cast's fourth reader.)

 Go meet them